Off-Air and Online Video Content Recording and Use

 Purpose

-This procedure describes the practice to be followed within the college with regard to off-air recording of broadcasts.
-Off-air guidelines are specific and strict.
-This procedure assures compliance with the law and protects the college from legal entanglements resulting from potential abuses of others.
+This procedure outlines the practices within the college regarding off-air broadcast recording and online video content.
+It ensures compliance with copyright law and protects the college from legal issues arising from the misuse of copyrighted materials.

 Narrative